Skip to content

 Status checks

-Quorum creates GitHub check runs when Checks write permission is installed.
+PR Quorum creates GitHub check runs named PR Quorum when Checks write permission is installed.
 Review comments still post without checks.

 Review behavior